Definitions. In these Conditions, the following definitions apply:

 - Subject to clause 6.4 the price of the Goods is exclusive of the costs and charges of delivery and insurance of the Goods which shall be paid for by the Customer when it pays for the Goods.

-- Clause 6.3 does not apply where the price of the Goods is ?500 or greater save where the Goods are delivered outside of the UK mainland or to the highlands of Scotland.
+- Clause 6.3 does not apply where the price of the Goods is £500 or greater in which case the price will include costs and charges of delivery, save where the Goods are delivered outside of the UK mainland or to the highlands of Scotland.

 - The price of the Goods is exclusive of amounts in respect of value added tax (VAT).
 The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods.